Botched-Hotdog/Macros/README.md

 ## Description
 Final project for ENGR 1410.
-Program allows user to create a set of keystokes to be played back after pressing a designated hotkey.
+Program allows user to create a set of keystrokes to be played back after pressing a designated hotkey.

 ## Features